 The Technical Secretariat and stakeholders consulted for the second Validation confirmed that the MSG had only had very general discussions on EITI impact in Mauritania, but that these discussions had not been documented.
 They noted that the MSG had not been able to commission an impact assessment in 2017 and 2018 due to lack of funding and lengthy delays with the disbursement of the World Bank EGPS Grant.
 They confirmed that the MSG would commission an impact assessment in the coming months focusing on EITI impact at the national level and at the level of a few mining regions.
-Civil society stakeholders believed that the concept of impact of EITI implementation.
+Civil society stakeholders believed that the concept of impact was poorly understood and that civil society actors had a role in assessing the different types of impact of EITI implementation.